parthibangit/Sample_UI_Automation/README.md

 For DEV Env: mvn test -DtestEnvironment=dev
 For QA Env: mvn test -DtestEnvironment=qa

+Note: Run the tests only for 'qa' env now.

 ### iv) Using run configuration
 Choose edit configurations on run menu.
 Click 'add new configuration' and select maven.
 Then add mvn commands on Run field and click apply and ok button.